 Apple has begun planning the second generation of the AR/MR headset, with shipping expected in the second half of 2024.
 Improvements in the second generation include lighter weight, form factor design, battery system, and processor compared to the first model, which will enter mass production in late 4Q22.

-In his letter today, Kuo also shared some new details about the first generation of Apple's AR headset, including that it will weigh around 300-400g and that it will be able to "seamlessly switch between AR and VR to deliver an innovative headset experience."
-Apple's first AR headset is expected to be a niche product aimed primarily at developers and focused on communications, media consumption, and gaming.
-Overall, Kuo believes that in 10 years, Apple's AR headset product line will completely replace the iPhone. could replace.
+In his letter today, Kuo also shared some new details about Apple's first-generation AR headset, including that it will weigh approximately 300 to 400g and that it will be able to "seamlessly transition between AR and VR to deliver an innovative headset experience."
+Apple's first AR headset is expected to be a niche product, primarily aimed at developers and focused on communications, media consumption, and gaming.
+Overall, Kuo believes that Apple's AR headset product line will completely replace the iPhone in 10 years. could replace.
 (Photo by Toppercussion / Bigstockphoto)